emiyl/vita.cfw.guide/more/enabling-downloads.md

 Vitas can only download media files, such as images and videos, through the browser.
 Download Enabler is a HENkaku Plugin that allows you to download any file.

-If you don't have a PC with you, follow [this guide](/guide/installing-henkaku-no-pc/#enabling-downloads).

 ### Downloads
 - An FTP Client
 	- For Windows, I'd recommend [FileZilla](https://filezilla-project.org/){:target="_blank"} or [WinSCP](https://winscp.net/eng/download.php){:target="_blank"}